 Credit cards are an important part of your financial arsenal, and they can be excellent tools to bring you closer to your financial goals.
-Travel rewards credit cards can be used to accumulate points for free flights and cash back credit cards could fund your Christmas budget.
-Some of the best credit cards in Canada offer extensive insurance coverage and perks that will save you during your next emergency.
+Travel rewards credit cards can be used to accumulate points for free flights and cash back credit cards could help fund your next big purchase.
+Some of the best credit cards in Canada also offer extensive insurance coverage and perks that will save you during your next emergency.

 But like all powerful tools, credit cards must be used wisely.
 If you aren’t disciplined with your credit card spending, and you don’t pay off your balance in full every month, you’ll incur interest charges.
 Those interest charges, combined with the existing balance, could result in the steady accumulation of credit card debt.